 Milford Selectmen plan to spend the next few weeks deciding which candidates should be interviewed.
 Interviews are expected to be conducted in January, with a decision on a candidate slated for February to early March.

-Louis Celozzi, the Milford town administrator of 16 years, will retire in late March.
+, will retire in late March.
 Seletmen have said they hope to have his successor in place for several weeks before his departure, to assure a smooth transition.

 The salary range for his replacement will be between $90,000 and $125,000, although the board will negotiate a contract.
 The board, in setting the job description, said the person should have experience in government management.
 A master's degree in business administration, accounting or public administration was strongly preferred.
 Prior experience as a town manager or administrator was not a requirement.